qgis/QGIS-Documentation/docs/training_manual/basic_map/symbology.rst

 Masking feature allows you to mask some symbol layer using another symbol layer or label.

-In the following exercise, we want to configure renderering so polygon labels will mask the black part of lines layer.
+In the following exercise, we want to configure rendering so that polygon labels will mask the black part of lines layer.

 #.
 Load the :file:`selective_masking.qgs` from dataset in directory :file:`exercise_data/masking`.